Continue reading on DataGuidance with:

 Draft Data Protection Law

-It also contains the fundamental rights of data subjects including the right to be informed, right of access, right to rectification, right to erasure, right to object, right not to be subject to an automated decision making, right to restriction and right to data portability.
+It also contains the fundamental rights of data subjects including the right to be informed, right of access, right to rectification, right to erasure, right to object, right not to be subject to automated decision making, right to restriction, and right to data portability.

 The Draft Data Protection Proclamation defines 'personal data' as any information relating to an identified or identifiable natural person who can be identified: